dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

-For data sets which are associated with a category combo you might want to fetch data approval records for individual attribute option combos from the following resource:
+For data sets which are associated with a category combo you might want to fetch data approval records for individual attribute option combos from the following resource with a GET request:

-    GET /api/dataApprovals/categoryOptionCombos?wf=rIUL3hYOjJc&pe=201801&ou=YuQRtpLP10I
+    /api/dataApprovals/categoryOptionCombos?wf=rIUL3hYOjJc&pe=201801&ou=YuQRtpLP10I

 ### Bulk get approval status

 To get a list of multiple approval statuses, you can issue a GET request similar to this:

-    GET /api/dataApprovals/multiple?wf=rIUL3hYOjJc&pe=201801,201802&ou=YuQRtpLP10I
+    /api/dataApprovals/multiple?wf=rIUL3hYOjJc&pe=201801,201802&ou=YuQRtpLP10I

-The parameters wf, pe, ou, and aoc are the same as for getting a single approval status, except that you can provide a comma-separated list of one or more values for each parameter.
+The parameters `wf`, `pe`, `ou`, and `aoc` are the same as for getting a single approval status, except that you can provide a comma-separated list of one or more values for each parameter.

 This will give you a response containing a list of approval parameters and statuses, something like this: